sporto/planetproto/exercises/040_property_assignments/problem.md

 ---------

 - Define three objects: 'machine', 'robot' and 'vehicle'
-- In the definition of machine add a property 'legs' set to null.
+- In the definition of machine add a property 'motors' set to null.
 - Make machine the prototype of robot and vehicle
-- Assert machines.legs, robot.legs and vehicle.legs (in that order)
+- Assert machines.motors, robot.motors and vehicle.motors (in that order)
-- Set robot.legs to 4 by direct assignment
+- Set robot.motors to 4 by direct assignment
-- Assert again machines.legs, robot.legs and vehicle.legs (in that order)
+- Assert again machines.motors, robot.motors and vehicle.motors (in that order)

 Boilerplate
 -----------